ISAITB/docs-itb-ta/source/domainDashboard/index.rst

 Domains
 -------

-The first screen you access is the display of the domains defined in the test bed.
-These are managed by you as test bed administrator but also by community administrators, assuming that their community has been linked to a given domain.
+The first screen you access is the display of the domains defined in the Test Bed.
+These are managed by you as Test Bed administrator but also by community administrators, assuming that their community has been linked to a given domain.

 .. figure:: ../screenshots/admin_domains_domains_ta.PNG